Table of Contents

 - obtained an activity license of a fund manager from FSA, or;

-In practice, most General Partners use the third option as it comes with the least restrictions for the activities of the fund, including no requirements to the share capital, to the own funds of an LPF, or to the board members of the General Partner personally.
+In practice, most General Partners use the third option as it comes with the least supervisory obligations for the activities of the fund, including no requirements to the share capital, to the own funds of an GP and fewer reporting obligations.
 This option can be used if the General Partner only manages small funds.
 This means that the General Partner either:

-(1) manages less than EUR 100M total assets (incl. leverages) through all sub-funds, or
+(1) manages less than EUR 100M total assets (incl. leverages) through all funds, or

-(2) the fund manages less than EUR 500M total assets if all sub-funds are unleveraged and any investments made into any sub-funds do not allow exits within 5 years as of the date of the investments made.
+(2) the fund manages less than EUR 500M total assets if all managed funds are unleveraged and any investments made into any funds do not allow exits within 5 years as of the date of the investments made.

 Legal obligations of the General Partner